makeabilitylab/accessibility-literature-survey/src/README.md

 ### Step 2: activate the environment

 ```
-> conda activate qualitativeanalysis
+> conda activate a11y-qual-analysis
 ```

 ### Step 3: open jupyter notebook
-Now you should see the command line prompt prefixed by the current environment: `(qualitativeanalysis)`.
+Now you should see the command line prompt prefixed by the current environment: `(a11y-qual-analysis)`.
 So, your command prompt should look like the following or something similar:

 ```
-(qualitativeanalysis)$
+(a11y-qual-analysis)$
 ```

 Now you can type in `jupyter notebook` and find `QualitativeAnalysis.ipynb`.
 It's easiest to do this from the root dir (e.g., `\accessibility-literature-survey\` or the src directory `\accessibility-literature-survey\src`).

 ```
-(qualitativeanalysis)$ jupyter notebook
+(a11y-qual-analysis)$ jupyter notebook
 ```

 In Jupyter Notebook environment, navigate to the `QualitativeAnalysis.ipynb` file and open it.